 The company said the initial collection will be released over a period of weeks beginning Jan.
 31. NFT subjects will range from space, climate, war, and other images to spotlight the work of specific AP photographers.

 NFT price points will vary.
 As a not-for-profit news cooperative, proceeds go back into funding AP journalism.

 Collectors of all levels will be able to seamlessly buy, sell and trade official AP digital collectibles through the marketplace.
 It will support secondary market transactions and purchases using credit card payments as well as crypto wallets, including MetaMask, with support for Fortmatic, Binance, and Coinbase (NASDAQ: COIN) to come.

 The NFTs will be minted on the Polygon blockchain, which is an environmentally friendly, Ethereum-compatible layer two solution.

 “Xooa is proud to work with The Associated Press to launch AP’s NFT marketplace.
 Xooa’s work with brands around NFTs and metaverse marketplaces provides inherent scarcity and utility for collectors as well as a powerful connection between the virtual world and the real world,” said Zach Danker-Feldman, Xooa’s head of marketplaces.
 “In this marketplace deployment, emphasis has been placed on accessibility for all types of collectors to empower them to join a community that shares their interest in stunning photography.”

-There are new ways companies are finding to benefit from blockchain derived NFTs.
+There are new ways companies are finding to benefit from blockchain-derived NFTs.
 Even a 175-year-old company is finding value and a way to unlock that value in its rich history of photos and other images.
-The AP plans to launch its NFT marketplace January 31 on Xooa.
+The AP plans to launch its NFT marketplace on January 31st.
 It will sell cryptographically-signed versions of its award-winning photographs.